 - Be supportive.
 Do not assume you know what supportive means to your loved one but, instead, ask how you can be supportive: what would they find most helpful and useful?
 If you are able, consider ways in which you can assist emotionally (listening during a ‘good cry’) and functionally (offering financial assistance).
 Offer to simply listen and be ready to listen when called upon.

-- Respect the boundaries the infertile couple sets regarding their infertility.
-Some couples prefer a high level of privacy about infertility.
+- Respect the boundaries the infertile individual or couple sets regarding their infertility.
+Some infertile people prefer a high level of privacy about infertility.
 Other choose a more open approach.
-When in doubt, ask the couple their preference.
+When in doubt, ask the couple or individual their preference.